 Degrees and Programs

 Pan-Methodist Fellows Program

 Since 1970 and the foundation of the Church and the Black Experience, Garrett-Evangelical has had a strong emphasis on African American experience and ministry.
-In line with this commitment and our Methodist heritage, Garrett-Evangelical is launching a new Pan-Methodist Fellows Program in order to better support AME, AMEZ, and CME students who are called to ministry.
-As a Pan-Methodist Fellow, a student in guaranteed the following:
+In line with this commitment and our Methodist heritage, Garrett-Evangelical's Pan-Methodist Fellows Program supports AME, AMEZ, and CME students who are called to ministry.
+As a Pan-Methodist Fellow, a student is guaranteed:

 - A scholarship ranging from 50-100% of tuition;

-- Gatherings with the Pan-Methodist Fellows advisor, Rev. Dr. Reginald Blount, Assistant Professor of Formation, Youth, and Culture, for fellowship, mentoring, and conversation around various topics related to theological education and professional ministry formation in the AME, AMEZ, and CME denominations; and
+- Gatherings with the Pan-Methodist Fellows and faculty advisor, Rev. Dr. Reginald Blount, Associate Professor of Formation, Youth, and Culture, for fellowship, mentoring, and conversation around various topics related to theological education and professional ministry formation in the AME, AMEZ, and CME denominations; and

-- Opportunities to network with our Pan-Methodist Alumni/ae.
+- Opportunities to network with our Pan-Methodist alums.